On this page

 - be an Australian resident either with an Australian birth certificate, residency permit or current work visa

-- have completed full day responding to abuse and neglect - education and care training and maintained training by holding a current approved full day or update responding to abuse and neglect training certificate
+- have completed full day Responding to Risks of Harm, Abuse and Neglect – education and care training and maintained training by holding a current approved full day or update Responding to Abuse and Neglect training certificate, see Keeping your RRHAN-EC current – for staff

 Once all the requirements for employment have been met, an applicant will receive an approved authority to teach letter by email.

-See EduJobs application hints to avoid delays in your application for employment.
+See preparing your Edujobs online application to avoid delays in your application for employment.

 Following successful employment, it's also expected that provisionally registered teachers will gain full registration within 3 years, or up to 6 years depending on individual circumstances.